"The US Food and Drug Administration (FDA) has approved ranibizumab injection (Lucentis, Genentech) in a prefilled syringe, the company has announced.

 Reproduction and fertility studies in rats with either timolol maleate or dorzolamide hydrochloride demonstrated no adverse effect on male or female fertility at doses up to approximately 100 times the systemic exposure following the maximum recommended human ophthalmic dose.

-Teratogenic Effects.
-Pregnancy Category C. Developmental toxicity studies with dorzolamide hydrochloride in rabbits at oral doses of ≥ 2.5 mg/kg/day (31 times the recommended human ophthalmic dose) revealed malformations of the vertebral bodies.
+Pregnancy Category C. Developmental toxicity studies with dorzolamide hydrochloride in rabbits at oral doses of ≥2.5 mg/kg/day (37 times the recommended human ophthalmic dose) revealed malformations of the vertebral bodies.
 These malformations occurred at doses that caused metabolic acidosis with decreased body weight gain in dams and decreased fetal weights.
-No treatment-related malformations were seen at 1.0 mg/kg/day (13 times the recommended human ophthalmic dose).
+No treatment-related malformations were seen at 1 mg/kg/day (15 times the recommended human ophthalmic dose).

 There are no adequate and well-controlled studies in pregnant women.
-COSOPT (dorzolamide hydrochloride-timolol maleate ophthalmic solution) should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+COSOPT should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 It is not known whether dorzolamide is excreted in human milk.
 Timolol maleate has been detected in human milk following oral and ophthalmic drug administration.
-Because of the potential for serious adverse reactions from COSOPT (dorzolamide hydrochloride-timolol maleate ophthalmic solution) in nursing infants, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+Because of the potential for serious adverse reactions from COSOPT in nursing infants, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

 The safety and effectiveness of dorzolamide hydrochloride ophthalmic solution and timolol maleate ophthalmic solution have been established when administered individually in pediatric patients aged 2 years and older.
 Use of these drug products in these children is supported by evidence from adequate and well-controlled studies in children and adults.
 Safety and efficacy in pediatric patients below the age of 2 years have not been established.